Making Tax Digital - Update June 2020

 What is MTD?

-MTD is the name given to the Government’s plan to move to a fully digital tax system by 2020.
+MTD is the name given to the Government’s plan to move to a fully digital tax system.
 With some limited exceptions, businesses will be required to keep their records digitally and to make quarterly reports, of their business income, expenses and profits, to HMRC through their digital tax account.
 It is hoped MTD will help record keeping and tax accounting move into the 21st century.

 The aim of MTD is to put an end to the self-assessment tax return and to move tax into the digital age with businesses reporting their taxable profits in a more or less real-time environment.